 One thing that never changes is the range of emotions consumers have.
 Tapping into those feelings will never go out of style because they are what help people relate to your brand and message.

 Study the psychology behind why your buyer persona has certain behaviors.
-Dig into demographic, psychographic and behavioral data.
+Dig into demographic, psychographic, and behavioral data.
 Conduct surveys to figure out what makes the target audience tick and how you can solve any issues they’re facing.
 Most people have a pain point that’s driving them to your website in the first place.
 Find the problem and fix it.

 Apple does an excellent job of tapping into current customer concerns with spending.
 In the wake of a pandemic, people tend to buy necessities and are less likely to upgrade smartphones or purchase luxury items.
-With the tumultuous economy in mind, Apple launched an emotional appeal reassuring customers they can get an inexpensive phone model that still features numerous benefits.
+With the tumultuous economy in mind, Apple launched an emotional appeal reassuring customers they could get an inexpensive phone model that still features numerous benefits.

 4. Improve Customer Experience (CX)